Mary Mellish (educator): Career

 Mellish served as teacher and Preceptress of the Mount Allison Wesleyan Female Academy, from 1869 to 1873.
 She left the classroom to marry, but returned to teaching when she became a widow in 1883 and sole supporter of her young son.
 She resumed her position as Preceptress at the Mount Allison Ladies' Academy in 1885, and stayed at Sackville for sixteen years, working with Principal Byron Crane Borden to improve the school.

 Beyond her school leadership work, Mellish was active in temperance work and other Methodist Church activities.

 Personal life and legacy

 Mary Mellish married fellow educator Abram Newcomb Archibald in 1874.
 They had a son, Raymond Clare Archibald (1875-1955), who became a noted mathematician and historian of mathematics.
 Abram Archibald died from typhoid in 1883.
-Mary Mellish Archibald died from pneumonia in January 1901 in New York City, a few weeks before her 52nd birthday.
+Mary Mellish Archibald died from pneumonia in January 1901 in New York City, at age 51.

 The Mary Mellish Archibald Library of Folklore at Mount Allison University was begun by her son in 1905, as a memorial gift to the school.